 Details:

-- Made With Organic & Natural Ingredients.
+- Organic & natural ingredients

-- Soft and chewy sticks that can easily be broken apart.
+- Soft and chewy texture

-- Great for training or rewards.
+- Great for training or rewards

-- Great value and freshness.
+- Good value and freshness

 9. Icelandic+ Herring Whole Fish Dog Treat